1

 About

---Begin quoted material---- FYI, a file, going under the name “Good Times” is being sent to some Internet users who subscribe to on-line services (Compuserve, Prodigy and America On Line).
+FYI, a file, going under the name "Good Times" is being sent to some Internet users who subscribe to on-line services (Compuserve, Prodigy and America On Line).
 If you should receive this file, do not download it!
 Delete it immediately.
-I understand that there is a virus included in that file, which if downloaded to your personal computer, will ruin all of your files. --End quoted material----
+I understand that there is a virus included in that file, which if downloaded to your personal computer, will ruin all of your files.

-On December 6, 1994, the U.S. Department of Energy’s Computer Incident Advisory Capability (CIAC) officially declared that the Good Times virus did not exist, and that all warnings for it were a hoax.
+On December 6th, 1994, the U.S. Department of Energy's Computer Incident Advisory Capability (CIAC) issued an official statement addressing the virus scare, which dismissed the Good Times virus as non-existent and debunked its warnings as a hoax.

 This rumor has been spreading very widely.
 This spread is due mainly to the fact that many people have seen a message with “Good Times” in the header.
 They delete the message without reading it, thus believing that they have saved themselves from being attacked.
 These first-hand reports give a false sense of credibility to the alert message.